certtools/intelmq/docs/INSTALL.md

 * openSUSE Tumbleweed
 * Ubuntu 16.04

-Please report any errors or improvements, thanks!
+Please report any errors or improvements at https://github.com/certtools/intelmq/issues Thanks!

 ## With pip